1 arrested after setting off 'mortar-type firework' near Southern California shopping center

 The Orange County Fire Authority said it responded to a “suspicious package."
 The FBI's Los Angeles Field Office also responded, which it does as a matter of routine for reported explosions, spokesperson Laura Eimiller said.

 The shopping center includes restaurants, salons and gyms.
-Tustin is more than 30 miles (48.28 kilometers) southeast of downtown Los Angeles.
+Tustin is more than 30 miles (48.28 km) southeast of downtown Los Angeles.

 Credit: AP